-Outward migration (especially that of skilled young Hungarians) has, very recently, become an issue in political discourse, but apart from heated debates, very little have been done to tackle the issue, and that has been done insofar (obliging students to pay the tuition fee of their previously state-subsidized studies if they decide to move abroad permanently) has been only fuel on the fire.
+Outward migration (especially that of skilled young Hungarians) has, very recently, become a political issue, but apart from markedly heated debates very little has been done to tackle the issue, and what has been done (obliging students to pay the tuition fee of their previously state-subsidised studies if they decide to move abroad permanently) has only added fuel to the fire.

-The situation of ethnic Hungarians in neighbouring countries, and their linkages to Hungary is also a highly sensitive issue.
-Understood rather as a "nation policy" than a "migration policy", ethnic Hungarians who live in the territories detached from Hungary by the Peace Treaty closing World War

-I in 1920, have always had a privilege in terms of naturalization and obtaining a settlement permit in Hungary.
-Legally speaking, in these cases the acquisition of citizenship derives from their ancestors' (ex)-Hungarian citizenship under the principle of "ius sanguinis" or, former Hungarian citizens can reacquire their citizenship upon request.
-However, between 1989 and 2010, ethnic Hungarians could acquire citizenship only by moving to Hungary, thus in absence of proper immigration policy an ethnic preference system for Hungarian migrants was developed.
+The situation of ethnic Hungarians in neighbouring countries and their links to Hungary is also a highly sensitive issue.
+Understood rather as a "national policy" than as a "migration policy", ethnic Hungarians who live in the territories detached from Hungary by the Peace Treaty after the First World War in 1920 have always had privilege in terms of naturalisation and settlement.
+Legally speaking, in these cases the acquisition of citizenship derives from their ancestors' (ex)-Hungarian citizenship under the principle of ius sanguinis, or former Hungarian citizens can re-acquire their citizenship upon request.
+However, between 1989 and 2010 ethnic Hungarians could acquire citizenship only by moving to Hungary, and in the absence of a proper immigration policy an ethnic preference system for Hungarian migrants developed.

-Somewhat contrary to this approach in the practice, the official Hungarian standpoint have been basically encouraging ethnic Hungarians to "get along in the lands of their birth".
-There have never been a repatriation program of co-ethnics like in the case of Germany's Aussiedler (Brubaker 1998, Wetzel 2011).
-However, ethnic Hungarians have enjoyed benefits and favourable treatment applying for residence permit and citizenship.
-Act II of 2007 provided a special visa and residence permit for five years for third-country nationals, for "Hungarian language practice, maintaining national cultural traditions, non-scholarly curricula or self-education or maintaining family and friendly contacts in Hungary" (Act II of 2007 , Art.
+Somewhat contrary to this approach, the official Hungarian standpoint has basically encouraged ethnic Hungarians to 'get along in the lands of their birth'.
+There has never been a repatriation programme of co-ethnics, as in the case of Germany's Aussiedler (Brubaker 1998, Wetzel 2011).
+However, ethnic Hungarians have enjoyed benefits and favourable treatment applying for residence permits and citizenship.
+Act II of 2007 provided a special visa and residence permit for five years for third country nationals, for "Hungarian language practice, maintaining national cultural traditions, non-scholarly curricula or self-education, and maintaining contacts with family and friends in Hungary" (Act II of 2007, Art.
 27).
-However, this national visa and residence permit is not applicable for free movement of its holder inside the EU, because its preconditions and procedure are not compatible to the relevant EU legal norms.
+However, this national visa and residence permit is not applicable for free movement of its holder inside the EU, because its preconditions and procedure is not compatible with relevant EU legal norms.

-Modifying the Act LV of 1993, from 1 January 2011 onwards, Hungarian law contains the accelerated or "simplified naturalization process" (egyszerűsített honosítási eljárás) instrument, that is, every non-Hungarian citizen is eligible for fast-track naturalization if:
+Modifying Act LV of 1993, from 1 January 2011 onwards, Hungarian law contains the accelerated or "simplified naturalisation process" (egyszerűsített honosítási eljárás) instrument, that is, every non-Hungarian citizen is eligible for fast-track naturalisation if:

-- "He or she or any of their ancestors was a Hungarian citizen or if he or she serves reason to believe his or her origin is from Hungary", and - "He or she proves their knowledge of the Hungarian language, has clean criminal record, and naturalization does not violate the public and national security of Hungary."
+- "He or she or any of their ancestors was a Hungarian citizen, or if he or she has reason to believe his or her origin is from Hungary", and - "He or she proves their knowledge of the Hungarian language, has a clean criminal record, and naturalisation does not violate the public and national security of Hungary".